prabhanshuguptagit/macpeq/PRD.md

 - Render callback is a real-time thread.
 The `BiquadFilter.process()` method must be pure arithmetic — no allocations, no locks, no Swift runtime overhead.
 - Log `kAudioTapPropertyFormat` — processing must be in the same format.
 If the tap delivers Float32 non-interleaved, process Float32 non-interleaved.
 Mismatch → noise or silence.
 - Filter state must NOT be reset between callbacks.
 The `x1, x2, y1, y2` values carry signal continuity.

 ---

+### Checkpoint 3: Device Switching

+**Goal:** App survives output device changes (speakers → AirPods → headphones → USB DAC → back) without crashing or going silent.

+**Success gate:** Switch devices while audio is playing.
+Audio resumes on the new device within ~300ms.
+No crash, no stuck silence.

+**Implementation steps:**

+1. Register a property listener on `kAudioObjectSystemObject` for `kAudioHardwarePropertyDefaultOutputDevice`.
+2. In the listener callback (fires on an arbitrary Core Audio thread — **dispatch to your own serial queue**, never main):
+   - Stop the AUHAL output unit → release it.
+   - Stop the aggregate device IOProc → destroy the aggregate device.
+   - Destroy the tap.
+   - **Clear the ring buffer** (stale samples from the old device's sample rate will cause noise).
+   - Re-read the new default output device ID.
+   - Rebuild everything in order: tap → aggregate device → ring buffer → AUHAL.
+   - Log the new tap format. **If sample rates differ between tap and output device, set up an AudioConverter** (same as CP1 step 10).
+3. Test with: built-in speakers → Bluetooth headphones → AirPods → USB DAC → back to speakers.

+**Known gotchas:**
+- AirPods may negotiate different sample rates depending on mode (24kHz SCO vs 48kHz A2DP).
+Your rebuild must handle this — read the new tap format, set up AudioConverter if rates differ.
+- The serial queue for rebuilds prevents races if the user switches devices rapidly.
+- Don't rebuild on main thread — the Core Audio calls can block.
+- If aggregate device creation fails with `1852797029` during rebuild, the previous destroy didn't complete cleanly.
+Handle the same way as CP1 step 7 — destroy stale, retry.

+---